RicardoGomes07/Nutrition-App/README.md

 # Nutrition-App
-Building a Nutrition App using mongoDB as a database
+Building a Nutrition App:
+- mongoDB as a database;

-const express = require('express'); //Server

-const mongoose = require('mongoose'); //DataBase

-const bcrypt = require('bcryptjs'); //Password privacy

-const jsonwebtokn = require('jsonwebtoken') //Token for Auth
+- React as Frontend; (TODO)

+For the Server = express
+For the dataBase = mongoose
+For the Password Security = bcrypt
+For the Token Auth = jsonwebtoken

+The app still needs some changes and the FE part.